yequanrui/WeTools/docs/en/index.md

 layout: home

 title: WeTools
-titleTemplate: Toolsets for WeLink
+titleTemplate: Toolset for WeLink

 hero:
   name: WeTools
-  text: Toolsets for WeLink
+  text: Toolset for WeLink
   tagline: Some tools used in WeLink are included.
   image:
     src: /logo.png